miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### man

-If you happen to forget, or see a new command you’ve never heard of, apart from Google, your user manual will also be incredibly helpful.
+If you happen to forget, or if you see a new command you’ve never heard of, apart from Google, your user manual will also be incredibly helpful, albeit a bit long.
 To use it, simply type `man`.

     $ man mkdir
     [LONG INSTRUCTIONS ON HOW TO USE mkdir]